 Suspension bushes are free.

 Wheelbase must remain as per the original car within a tolerance of +/-2” (+/-50mm).

+It is prohibited to replace a “live” rear axle with an alternative system or vice-versa unless the orientation of the engine and the driven wheels are changed.
+The suspension and axle type are by the express permission of the championship co-ordinators and the eligibility team.

 10.9 Transmissions:

-Clutch and clutch operating system is free but electronic operation is prohibited unless fitted as standard.
+Clutch and clutch operating systems are free but electronic operation is prohibited unless fitted as standard.

 Gear levers and gear shift mechanisms are free but must employ the original method of operation and shift pattern.